 - View as map

 St Finbarr’s Pilgrim Way, from Drimoleague to St Finbarr’s Hermitage.
 An ancient pilgrim path which has been recently revived, it traverses three mountain and valley systems, culminating in a glorious descent into Gougane Barra, 35km in two days.

 For centuries Pilgrims had assembled at the Top of the Rock to walk the pilgrim path to Gougane Barra.
 It is a long standing tradition in West Cork.
 In 2009 this path was reopened and waymarked, so that it now serves a wide variety of people in families, groups, or solo, making their way to this hallowed spot where St Finbarr once lived and prayed.

 This walk can be done in your own time and pace.
 One is welcome to use the facilities at the Top of the Rock Pod Páirc as a launching pad.
 Accommodation is in ‘pods’ built on the template of early Christian structures in West Kerry.
 Or there is an option to joining a large Pilgrim Paths group at Easter, or during two weekends in August.
-Or you may wish to join the four day walk from Sheep’s Head to Gougane Barra found at www.westcorkwalking.com.
+Or you may wish to join the two day walk from Top of the Walk to Gougane Barra found at www.westcorkwalking.com.
 David and Elizabeth Ross at the Top of the Rock will be glad to offer any advice and enable you to walk this very special pilgrim path.